jmastr/gokogiri/README.md

 It uses parsing default options that ignore errors or warnings, making it suitable for the poorly-formed 'tag soup' often found on the web.
 The xml.StrictParsingOption is conveniently provided for standards-compliant behaviour.

-This fork incorporates changes required to compile on Go 1.4 and above.
+This fork incorporates changes required to compile on Go 1.4, libxml 2.13 and oniguruma 6 and above.

 To install: